Australian magpie: Behaviour

 A wide variety of displays are seen, with aggressive behaviours outnumbering pro-social ones.
 Crouching low and uttering quiet begging calls are common signs of submission.
 The manus flutter is a submissive display where a magpie will flutter the primary feathers in its wings.
 A magpie, particularly a juvenile, may also fall, roll over on its back and expose its underparts.
 Birds may fluff up their flank feathers as an aggressive display or preceding an attack.
 Young birds display various forms of play behaviour, either by themselves or in groups, with older birds often initiating the proceedings with juveniles.
 These may involve picking up, manipulating or tugging at various objects such as sticks, rocks or bits of wire, and handing them to other birds.
-A bird may pick up a feather or leaf and flying off with it, with other birds pursuing and attempting to bring down the leader by latching onto its tail feathers.
+A bird may pick up a feather or leaf and fly off with it, with other birds pursuing and attempting to bring down the leader by latching onto its tail feathers.
 Birds may jump on each other and even engage in mock fighting.
 Play may even take place with other species such as blue-faced honeyeaters and Australasian pipits.

-A 2022 study showed cooperative behaviour, along with a moderate level of problem-solving, when magpies (G. tibicen) assisted one another to remove tracking devices placed on their bodies in a specially-designed harness by researchers for conservation purposes.
+A 2022 study showed cooperative behaviour, along with a moderate level of problem-solving, when magpies (G. tibicen) assisted one another to remove tracking devices placed on their bodies in a specially designed harness by researchers for conservation purposes.
 This was the first recorded example of birds acting in this way to remove tracking devices, a form of rescue behaviour.